karldthomas/service-catalog-framework-with-cross-account-codepipeline/README.md

 ## Features

+### Support for multiple portfolios

+This solution deploys an admin portfolio and an end-user portfolio and allows you to choose which portfolio a product can be placed in.

 ### Deploying products

 When deploying a Service Catalog product with AWS CloudFormation, you need to specify the Portfolio and the Product defined by a CloudFormation template stored in [Amazon S3](https://aws.amazon.com/s3/).